 “Usually we see at least a thirty-three percent reduction in exacerbations of autoimmune activity.”

-Her husband drove her to doctors, but otherwise felt helpless to help.
+Her husband drove her to doctors, but otherwise seemed helpless to help.
 He too had seen the dark canyon and the bleak future beyond.
 Would he still care for her—in all senses of the word—if she were confined to a wheelchair?
 Who would?

-She spent countless hours in health food stores, button-holing the staff with questions: which supplements really reduced inflammation, which ones were the best antioxidants, did any of them repair nerves, or improve brain function?
+She spent countless hours in health food stores, button-holing the staff with questions: which supplements really reduce inflammation, which ones are the best antioxidants, do any of them repair nerves, or improve brain function?
 What about ginger?
 Turmeric?
-A specialist at LifeThyme in the Village had medical training and offered thoughtful suggestions.
-She spent her remaining money on supplements, including Vitamins C and D, calcium, alpha lipoic acid, evening primrose oil and omega 3.
-She bought weekly pill organizers and filled them up for herself and her husband, too, reasoning that everyone needs to reduce inflammation.
+A friend suggested Cat's Claw.
+A staff member at a health food store in Greenwich Village had medical training and offered thoughtful suggestions.
+She spent her remaining money and credit on supplements—Vitamins C and D, calcium, alpha lipoic acid, evening primrose oil and omega 3.
+She bought weekly pill organizers and filled them up for herself and for her husband, too, reasoning that everyone needs to reduce inflammation.

-She started pushing herself to walk a little further every day.
+While searching for answers, she pushed herself to walk a little further every day.
 At first, around the block with two canes.
 When she could walk eight blocks with one cane, she returned to teaching.

 —•—

-As if their departure were a sign that the sidewalk market was already saturated, Mr. Softee started his engine and slowly pulled away from the curb.
+As if their departure were a sign that the sidewalk market was already saturated, Mr. Softee started the engine and slowly pulled away from the curb.
 “Doodle-a doodle-a doo-doo-doo.”
 The melody moved up the street and faded away, lost in the sounds of kids shouting, the happy beat of salsa on a radio, the horn of a tugboat on the water, and the oceanic murmur of traffic on the bridge.

 © Li Gardiner